BenTBCampbell/Software-Engineering/DocumentationFiles/C# Coding Conventions.md

 vehicle.ModelName = "Fiesta";
 ```
 ### Event Handling
-* Use lambda expressions when defining event handlers, unless you need to remove it later.
+* Use lambda expressions when defining event handlers, unless they will need to be removed later.
 ```c#
 public NumericUpDown()
 {